microsoft/fastseq/README.md

 ## Introduction

 FastSeq provides efficient implementation of popular sequence models (e.g. [Bart](https://arxiv.org/pdf/1910.13461.pdf), [ProphetNet](https://github.com/microsoft/ProphetNet)) for text generation, summarization, translation tasks etc. It automatically optimizes inference speed based on pupular NLP toolkits (e.g. [FairSeq](https://github.com/pytorch/fairseq) and [HuggingFace-Transformers](https://github.com/huggingface/transformers)) without accuracy loss.
-All these can be done easily (no need to change any code/model/data if using our command line tool, or as simple as one-line code change `import fastseq` if using source code).
+All these can be easily done (no need to change any code/model/data if using our command line tool, or simply add one-line code `import fastseq` if using source code).

 ## Speed Gain
 Below shows the generation speed gain by using FastSeq.